HERMON-1995/To-do-list-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-* I would like to give Microverse my sincerest gratitude for accommodating me in the Full-time Software Development program.
+* we would like to give Microverse our sincerest gratitude for accommodating us in the Full-time Software Development program.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>